 3. People With Autism Can Still Succeed

-Some people diagnosed with autism feel limited by their condition, which can have negative consequences on their mental health.
+Some people diagnosed with autism feel limited by their condition, which can have negative consequences on their mental health and self-esteem.
 While the disorder can place a few extra obstacles in the way, it can also provide a unique perspective or opportunity.
-Many diagnosed people pursue successful careers in various fields and some even find ways to leverage their condition to achieve their goals, according to the Huffington Post.
+Many diagnosed people pursue successful careers in various fields and some even find ways to leverage their condition to achieve their goals.

 4. Personalized and Scientific Therapy Options

 Perhaps the most important fact about autism to keep in mind is that many of the associated behavioral and social issues can be managed.
 Applied behavior analysis (ABA) is a widely-accepted practical methodology that psychologists use to help patients and their families achieve a better quality of life.
 It has numerous applications, ranging from teaching children basic life skills to helping adults develop refined skills in preparation for a new job.